 Belgium Compensation Laws

-As of January 2019, Belgium’s legal minimum wage is 1,593 EUR gross per month.
-However, the country has many collective bargaining agreements (CBAs) and trade unions that could change the minimum wage for certain industries or sectors.
+Belgium’s legal minimum wage varies by region and level.
+The country also has many collective bargaining agreements (CBAs) and trade unions that could change the minimum wage for certain industries or sectors.
 Employees who work overtime during the day generally receive 50% above their normal rate and double their normal rate on Sundays and public holidays according to Belgium compensation laws.

 Guaranteed Benefits in Belgium

 Companies must give out all guaranteed benefits required by law to stay compliant, which includes 10 days off for the country’s public holidays and annual vacation leave at the start of each year based on how many months your employee worked the previous year.
 Office employees should also receive a vacation bonus that’s 1/12 of 92% of their gross salary for the month the holiday starts, multiplied by the number of months they worked in the previous calendar year.
 Manual workers also get a bonus from the holiday fund the employer is affiliated with, and it should be equal to 8-108% of their gross pay in the previous year.

 Pregnant women are entitled to a generous maternity leave that includes two periods — a prenatal and a postnatal rest period.
 Prenatal rest periods can start six weeks before the expected date of birth, and the postnatal rest period is a minimum of nine weeks after the birth.
 Male employees should receive 15 days (20 days as of January 2023) of paternity leave, which they must take within four months after the birth.